 PURPOSE: Every year on 25 March, the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade offers the opportunity to honor and remember those who suffered and died at the hands of the brutal slavery system.
 The International Day also aims to raise awareness about the dangers of racism and prejudice today.
 The racist legacy of the Transatlantic Slave Trade reverberates today in harmful prejudices and beliefs which are still being perpetuated and continue to impact people of African descent across the world.
 Transformative education, which seeks to empower learners to see the social world critically and through an ethical lens to challenge and change the status quo as agents of change is essential to the work of teaching and learning about slavery in order to end racism and injustice and to build inclusive societies based on dignity and human rights for all people, everywhere.

-EVENTS: On March 25th, we will commemorate the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade 2024; This year marks the 217th anniversary of the abolition of the transatlantic slave trade and the 23rd anniversary of the adoption of the Durban Declaration and Programme of Action (DDPA).
+EVENTS: On March 25th, we will commemorate the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade 2025;The commemoration is a time for reflection.
+This year marks the 218th anniversary of the abolition of the transatlantic slave trade and the 24th anniversary of the adoption of the Durban Declaration and Programme of Action (DDPA).
 It’s a time to reflect on a shameful era.
 On a brutal system of human trafficking which was built on the myth of white supremacy.
 Today we remember those who suffered and resisted oppression and we honor them by fighting for equality and justice.
-Explore the agenda programme!

-STATEMENTS: “Let Us Unite for Human Rights, Dignity, Opportunity for All’’.
-Read the full Statement of the United Nations Secretary-General, on the International Day of Remembrance of the Victims of Slavery and Transatlantic Slave Trade 2024.
+STATEMENTS: Listen the full Statement of the United Nations Secretary-General, on the International Day of Remembrance of the Victims of Slavery and Transatlantic Slave Trade 2025.
 March 25th.

 PODCASTS: For over 400 years, more than 15 million men, women and children were the victims of the tragic transatlantic slave trade, one of the darkest chapters in human history.
 United Nations Outreach Programme on the Transatlantic Slave Trade and Slavery.
 Listen to the audio-podcasts!